For those new to the business of prepping, you can feel no small amount of intimidation from just how much info you need to learn just to have a clue!

 Grab your grocery list and add the following:

-- Staples like flour, honey, pasta, rice and beans.
+- Staples like flour, honey, pasta, rice, beans, canned fish.

-- MREs are good, long lasting option, but expensive and cause serious constipation.
+- MREs are a good, long-lasting option, but expensive and cause serious constipation.

 - Don’t forget your can opener!